dotnet/AspNetCore.Docs/aspnetcore/test/integration-tests.md

 * If the database is empty on app startup, the message store is initialized with three messages.
 * The app includes a `/SecurePage` that can only be accessed by an authenticated user.

-&#8224;The EF topic, [Test with InMemory](/ef/core/miscellaneous/testing/in-memory), explains how to use an in-memory database for tests with MSTest.
+&#8224;The EF article, [Test with InMemory](/ef/core/miscellaneous/testing/in-memory), explains how to use an in-memory database for tests with MSTest.
 This topic uses the [xUnit](https://xunit.net/) test framework.
 Test concepts and test implementations across different test frameworks are similar but not identical.

 Although the app doesn't use the repository pattern and isn't an effective example of the [Unit of Work (UoW) pattern](https://martinfowler.com/eaaCatalog/unitOfWork.html), Razor Pages supports these patterns of development.
 For more information, see [Designing the infrastructure persistence layer](/dotnet/standard/microservices-architecture/microservice-ddd-cqrs-patterns/infrastructure-persistence-layer-design) and [Test controller logic](../mvc/controllers/testing.md) (the sample implements the repository pattern).